FAQs

 What if I miss Open Enrollment?

-You may need to wait until the next period unless you qualify for Special Enrollment or Medicaid.
+You may need to wait unless you qualify for a Special Enrollment Period or another coverage path.

 What is an Explanation of Benefits (EOB)?

-An EOB is a summary from your insurance company showing what services were billed, what they covered, and what you may owe.
+An EOB is a summary from your insurance company showing what services were billed, what the plan paid, and what you may owe.

 How do I file a health insurance claim?